Michael Aregger, Ph.D.

 Biography

 Dr. Michael Aregger obtained his Bachelor’s degree in Biology from the University of Basel, Switzerland in 2006 before earning his Master’s degree in 2008.
 In 2014, Dr. Aregger obtained his Ph.D. from the University of Dundee in Scotland where he worked in Prof. Victoria Cowling’s laboratory studying the regulation of mRNA cap methylation in human cells.
 For his postdoctoral research, he joined Prof. Jason Moffat’s laboratory at the University of Toronto in Canada to study genetic vulnerabilities and interactions in human cells.
 Dr. Aregger’s postdoctoral research has been recognized with multiple fellowships and awards, including the Donnelly Centre Research Excellence Award (2019) and two postdoctoral fellowships from the Swiss National Science Foundation (2014, 2016).
-In 2020, Dr. Aregger joined the RNA Biology Laboratory at the National Cancer Institute in Frederick, MD as a Staff Scientist in the Functional Transcriptomics Section lead by Thomas Gonatopoulos-Pournatzis.
-In fall 2021 Dr. Aregger joined the Molecular Targets Program at the National Cancer Institute as a NIH Stadtman Investigator to establish the Functional Genomics Section.
+In 2021, Dr. Aregger was recruited as a NIH Stadtman Investigator to the Molecular Targets Program at the National Cancer Institute to establish the Functional Genomics Section.
 His lab focuses on applying functional genomics approaches to explore genotype-to-phenotype relationships, gain insights into the plasticity of cancer cells and to identify genetic dependencies that may present novel therapeutic targets.

 Related Scientific Focus Areas